crossbario/autobahn-python/doc/websocket/programming.rst

    import json
    obj = json.loads(payload.decode('utf8'))

+We are using the Python standard JSON module :py:mod:`json`.

 The ``payload`` (which is of type ``bytes`` on Python 3 and ``str`` on Python 2) is decoded from UTF8 into a native Python string, and then parsed from JSON into a native Python object.